 Educating customers is an exciting opportunity, but it can take a large amount of time and energy on the part of coffee roasters.
 This is less of a problem for vertically integrated businesses like Anticonquista where the ownership team, spread between Guatemala and Chicago, can easily share information and have experience with coffee farming that helps them answer customer questions.
 However, for a business based in the United States like Junior’s, this education and communication can be much more time consuming, leading to higher costs.

 The first year of CFC at Junior’s was made possible by an Oatly Big Idea Grant, but going forward with the program would require a much larger number of customers to cover the salary of a project manager whose main role consists of communication and education.

 Still, the future of CSA in coffee is hopeful.
-There are small coffee CSA projects across the United States and the SCA award-winning and worker-owned cooperative Pachamama Coffee, which was founded in 2006, still operates its CSA subscription that started in 2011.
+There are small coffee CSA projects across the United States and the SCA award-winning and farmer-owned cooperative Pachamama Coffee, which was founded in 2006, still operates its CSA subscription that started in 2011.
 There is also the opportunity for increased CSA partnerships between roasters and farmers.
 Drawing on their experience, Junior’s put together a guide for other roasters looking to venture into Community Funded Coffee.